I. Goals and Objectives

 - Participation on a local or national level within the greater clinical ultrasound community

-The CU fellowship at the University of Michigan will prepare graduates to take direction of clinical ultrasound programs in both the academic and community setting, to contribute to the growing body of clinical ultrasound research and knowledge, to teach clinical ultrasound to learners of varying educational backgrounds, and to get involved on a national or regional level to help advocate for clinical ultrasound within the larger emergency medicine community.
+The AEMUS fellowship at the University of Michigan will prepare graduates to take direction of clinical ultrasound programs in both the academic and community setting, to contribute to the growing body of clinical ultrasound research and knowledge, to teach clinical ultrasound to learners of varying educational backgrounds, and to get involved on a national or regional level to help advocate for clinical ultrasound within the larger emergency medicine community.

 II.
 Clinical Appointment